 Saqqara Memphite necropolis, unprovenanced block from a New Kingdom tomb

-Stone relief fragment from the upper portion of a scene.
+limestone relief fragment from the upper portion of a scene, broken in the middle.
 The upper limits of the register are framed by a band of water.

 Capart 1931: pl.
 67; Emanuel 2014: 31-32, fig. 5a, 5b; 2015: 168, fig. 4; Knapp 2019: 129; Millet 1991: 89-91; Schulman 1968: 31, 33, fig. 5; Vinson 1993: 134, 136-39, figs. 4a-b (detailed analysis)

 Five men are engaged in landing and unloading a ship with a brailed sail.
 The setting seems to be on the Nile based on the Nilotic fish and vegetation observable in the upper register.
 Vinson hypothesizes that this could be the Prw-Nfr dockyard at Memphis.
 In the upper left section, a man is shown crawling along the yard arm in an effort to bunch up the sail or to secure it in place.
 His left leg is visible despite the fact that the pendent lines are not ropes but the sail.
 That this was simply a mistake by the artist in confirmed by parallels from the Turin papyri 2031 and 2033.
 On the right, another sailor is crawling up a double backstay which possibly also served as a halyard for the yardarm.
 Three more crewmembers are unloading cargo on deck: the first and third seem to be carrying Canaanite amphoras, while the figure in the center is holding a basket.
 Below the left arm of the second amphora carrier in the lower right corner are what seem to be the mouths of two pithoi.
-Various additional objects are part of the scene, including a basket, a pilgrim flask (?), the mouth and shoulder of a jar, a scimitar (?) and some difficult to interpret hatch-marks.
-Vinson notes that the basket and the supposed pilgrim flask are paralleled in one of the ships from Medinet Habu (far left middle row ship) which has a container suspended on the rigging.
-Parts of a second ship are visible on the relief on the left, including the right side of the crow's nest, the right end of the yard, and the backstay.
+Various additional objects are part of the scene, including a basket, a pilgrim flask (?), the mouth and shoulder of a jar, an elephant tusk (?) and some difficult to interpret hatch-marks.
+The basket and the supposed pilgrim flask are paralleled in one of the ships from Medinet Habu (far left middle row ship) which has a container suspended on the rigging.
+Parts of a second ship are visible on the relief on the left, including the right side of the crow's nest, the right end of the yard, the backstay, and parts of the central large bunch of sail.
 These elements indicate that the two ships were identical.

-There are signs that the composition was recut or modified over its lifetime, as indicated most obviously by the fact that the basket carrying crewman has two right hands - on across his chest and one held high.
 Capart's initial dating based on the dress of the figures and the shape of the amphoras has been accepted by subsequent studies.
 The elongated head of the sailor climbing the backstay further strengthens this interpretation as it is very close to the Amarna-period style.
 Vinson argues that none of the elements require a date much later than Ramses II, with a terminus post quem of the early years of Tutankhamun and a terminus ante quem of the early 19th Dynasty.
-The closest parallels to the unusually squat Canaanite amphoras are KW 588 from the Uluburun wreck and amphora 282 from Akko grave C1, both datable to the immediate post-Amarna period and thus confirming the stylistic dating of the relief.
+The closest parallels to the unusually squat Canaanite amphoras are KW 588 from the Uluburun wreck and amphora 282 from Akko grave C1, both datable to the immediate post-Amarna period and thus confirming the stylistic dating of the relief (Vinson 1993: 138).
+Peter Brand leans more to a late 18th Dynasty date (Brand 2023, personal communication).

 Capart, J. 1931.
 Documents Pour Servir à L’étude De L'art Égyptien.
 Paris: Les Éditions du Pégase.